Welcome & Overview

 |---|---|

-| Bank fee or charge | Click Create → assign to "Bank Charges" expense account |
+| Bank fee or charge | Click Create → assign to "Bank Charges" expense account · GST on Expenses (5%) if GST was charged. |

-| Can't figure it out | Save and ask before posting — never guess the account code |
+| Can't figure it out | Save and ask before posting — never guess the account code. |

 Chart of Accounts